simgrid/simgrid/docs/source/app_s4u.rst

 abstract algorithms in the domains of Cloud, P2P, HPC, IoT, and similar settings.

-Since v3.20 (June 2018), S4U is definitely the way to go for long-term projects.
-It is feature complete, but may still evolve slightly in the future releases.
+Since v3.20 (June 2018), S4U is the way to go for long-term projects.
+It is feature complete, but may still evolve slightly in future releases.
 It can already be used to do everything that can be done in SimGrid, but you may have to adapt your code in future releases.
 When this happens, compiling your code will produce